google/ftc-object-detection/README.md

 A more detailed understanding of each of the steps involved can be found in the documentation and comments for each of the parts of the system.

-## How do I get started?

-Depending on when you are reading this, this library may or may not already be prepackaged with the robot controller app.
-If that is the case, then you can jump directly to the usage guidelines.
-If not, or if you're trying to use this library outisde of the FTC codebase (which is supported, acceptable, and encouraged!), you'll first want to follow the steps in the Installation section.
-You can then continue to the usage section, as above.

 ## Acknowledgements

 We would like to thank Aakanksha Chowdhery, Vivek Rathod, and Ronny Votel for